 Using the above links, you will have clear idea how your SIP investments will grow when you remain invested for 5 years, 10 years, 15 years, 20 years, 25 years or even 30 years!

 Investing via SIP in best mutual funds for long-term is one of the best ways to begin your wealth creation journey.
 And since most common people are unable to big lump sum investments, SIP makes it very easy for such people to make small regular investments every month using their monthly salaries without feeling burdened.
-To convince you further, here is a Real Life Story of how one person accumulated Rs 3.7 crores via SIP investments over long-term.

 But wealth creation is not the only benefit of SIP…